SamIron0/remeal_ui/README.md

 # Remeal UI

-Remeal UI is the frontend application for Remeal, an intelligent recipe companion that suggests recipes based on available ingredients.
+Remeal is an intelligent recipe companion that suggests recipes based on available ingredients.

+## Project Structure

+remeal is composed of 3 parts:
+   - [https://github.com/SamIron0/remeal_ui](remeal_ui), is the frontend of this application which is available in this repository.
+   - [https://github.com/SamIron0/remeal_ingestion](remeal_ingestion), is a microservice that takes in a recipe, normalizes its ingredients, saves the recipe and indexes its ingredients for fast search.
+   - [https://github.com/SamIron0/remeal_generation](remeal_generation), generates standardized recipes using open source models.
+It reads a txt of recipe titles and generated those recipes.

 ## Features